The Royal Road to Patreon: 2025 Data on When to Launch & What to Charge

 So we decided to look at what's actually working.

-We analyzed 118 Royal Road stories, including top performers, rising stars, trending, and popular ongoing serials, and scraped data from their linked Patreon pages.
+We analyzed 750 Royal Road stories—top performers, rising stars, trending, popular, and completed serials across seven discovery lists—and scraped data from their linked Patreon pages.
 What we found challenges some common assumptions and confirms others.

 Here's what the numbers actually show about web serial monetization in 2025.